 Technical Conditions

 4.1 The following tables give guidance on frequency ranges for Unmanned Aircraft Radio Systems, their use and applicable usage conditions.
-The categories of UAS and RPAS are as defined in CAR Part VIII Subpart 10 as issued by the GCAA.
+The categories of UAS and RPAS are as defined in CAR Part IV (Unmanned Aircraft)as issued by the GCAA.
 The GCAA may update their CAR and the latest version is the one that applies.

 4.1.1 Table 1 is an extract from the Ultra Wide Band (UWB) and Short Range Device (SRD) Regulations and requires Class Authorization.
-It reproduces those frequencies which apply to all categories of UAS, for all purposes (e.g. CNPC, telemetry and payload).
+It reproduces those frequencies which apply to all UAS, for all purposes (e.g. CNPC, telemetry and payload).
 It includes those frequencies dedicated to model control, as well as frequencies which can be used by any, non-specific, short range device.
-The TRA may update the UWB and SRD Regulations and the latest version is the one that applies.
+The Authority may update the UWB and SRD Regulations and the latest version is the one that applies.